Markets signal aggressive rate cuts, Fed says hold up; volatility persists

 Opportunities abound for fiber networks serving AI data centers; electrical grid challenges likely to abound, too

 Data centers are on fire.
 Figuratively, of course.
-The figurative arsonist is artificial intelligence, which is set to have a transformational impact on society and boost economic activity.
+The figurative arsonist is artificial intelligence, or AI, which is set to have a transformational impact on society and boost economic activity.

-AI’s impact on the digital infrastructure market is going to be far-reaching, said Jeff Johnston, lead economist for Communications with CoBank.
+AI’s impact on the digital infrastructure market is going to be far-reaching, said Jeff Johnston, lead economist, Communications, with CoBank.
 Johnston points to the explosive growth of NVIDIA Corporation, dominant manufacturer of the graphical processing unit (GPU) chips that run AI applications, as a proxy for infrastructure and, especially, data center growth.

 Sales at NVIDIA, which currently has a market cap that exceeds $1.3 trillion, grew a whopping 200% in the third quarter of 2023.

 “When we think about the impact AI will have on the digital infrastructure market, it's profound,” Johnston said.
-“The size and scope of the new data centers we're going to see over the next few years will be enormous.
+“The size and scope of the new data centers we're going to see over the next few years is going to be enormous.

 “And that has implications for companies that build fiber networks,” Johnston added.
 “These data centers need to be connected with fiber to other data centers and other networks, so there's going to be huge upside demand for fiber infrastructure.